sf-adams/CodeWars_Javascript/README.md

 # JavaScript Challenges

+> _Learning new things about JS by solving one kata each day_

-Over time, the system for solving these has evolved, and now a TDD approach is used in the form of Jest, so that the tests can be run in VSCode before any need for the tests in CodeWars.
+Over time, the system for solving these has evolved, and now Jest has been added to facilitate a TDD approach.
+In this way, tests can be run in VSCode before any need for the tests on the site.

+Solution files have also been added to dissect some of the _best practices_ or _cleverest_ submissions.

-### Conventional Commits
+## Conventional Commits

 This repository has been used to experiment with the **Conventional Commits** method.
 As described [here](https://www.conventionalcommits.org/en/v1.0.0/), these are a _specification for adding human and machine readable meaning to commit messages_.